-The damage related to cybercrime is projected to hit $6 trillion annually by 2021.
+The damage related to cybercrime is projected to hit $6 trillion annually by 2021, according to Cybersecurity Ventures.
 To give you a better view of the current state of overall security, we’ve collected 29 vital statistics about data breaches, hacking, industry-specific statistics, as well as spending and costs.

 The Big Five